ardanlabs/kit/web/README.md

     // contains filtered or unexported fields
 }
 ```
-Web is the entrypoint into our application and what configures our context
+Web is the entrypoint into our application and what configures our ctx
 object for each of our http handlers.
 Feel free to add any configuration
 data/logic on this Web struct